The childhood home of one of the Philippines' greatest national heroes.

 The house itself, which is really a typical 'bahay na bato' (literally meaning 'house of stone' in Tagalog); a typical upper-class house built during the Spanish colonial era, was designated as a National Shrine (Level 1) by the National Historical Commission of the Philippines.
 Even though it's just a replica of the original house that got destroyed during WWII, it still holds a very special place in many Filipinos' hearts, and ever remains one of the most frequented historical sites in the Philippines.

-The Rizal Shrine is in the middle of Calamba City and easily accessible along Mercado Street and Rizal Street.
-Another fact is that the Rizals where also known by their other surname 'Mercado', hence the site is located at the crossing of Mercado Street and Rizal Street.
+The José Rizal Shrine is in the middle of Calamba City and easily accessible along Mercado Street and Rizal Street.
+The Rizals where also known by their other surname 'Mercado', hence the site is located at the crossing of Mercado Street and Rizal Street.